 In April 2018, the Indian Journal of Medical Ethics published a report suggesting that Sweden’s increase in cervical cancer rates might be associated with HPV vaccination.
 The study’s author, concerned that he may be targeted for questioning a vaccine’s safety or efficacy, chose to publish under an assumed name without contacting the journal in advance.
 Initially, the journal chose to allow the article to be published despite the deception after determining that the author had both the necessary credentials and faced a credible threat of harm, stating “the issues raised by it are important and discussion on it is in the public interest.”63 However, two weeks later, after receiving “valuable advice from the journal’s editorial board and others”, the article was retracted.64 The journal, however, stated that they “hope that the hypothesis of possible harm of vaccinating women previously exposed to HPV is carefully explored in future studies.”65 Data from Gardasil’s pre-licensure clinical trials had previously demonstrated a higher incidence of cervical intraepithelial neoplasia (CIN) grade 2 and 3 in women previously infected with the particular strain targeted by the vaccine.66

-According to federal VAERS data, 430 deaths following the HPV vaccination have been reported following HPV vaccination.67 However, the number of HPV vaccine related injuries and deaths reported to VAERS is assumed to underreported as explained below.
+According to federal VAERS data, as of May 31, 2018, 503 deaths following the HPV vaccination have been reported following HPV vaccination.
+However, the number of HPV vaccine related injuries and deaths reported to VAERS is assumed to be underreported as explained below.
+67

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to the federal vaccine adverse event reporting system (VAERS), many doctors and other health care providers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 The evidence suggests that only one to 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.68 69 70 71 72